MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 # Device Portal for Windows Desktop

-Windows Device Portal lets you view diagnostic information and interact with your desktop over HTTP from a browser window.
+Windows Device Portal is a debugging tool that lets you view diagnostic information and interact with your desktop PC over HTTP from a web browser.
+To debug other devices, see  [Windows Device Portal overview](device-portal.md).

 You can use Device Portal to do the following:
 - See and manipulate a list of running processes
 - Install, delete, launch, and terminate apps
 - Change Wi-Fi profiles, view signal strength, and see ipconfig